blami/notes/README.md

 # Notes
-This is my attempt to
+This is my personal notes repository.